|Basic requirement to get the loan|

 Installment loans put more money in your hands than cash loans.
 The repayment is over many months, with CashNetUSA offering max terms of 2 years (24 months).

-The loan’s terms and loan amounts also differ from state to state.
+The loan’s terms at Cash network USA and loan amounts also differ from state to state.
 In California, the loan amount is between $2600 to $3500.
 The APR ranges from 129% to 191% with a loan term of 18 to 24 months.
 Returning customers can get discounted APR rates.
 There are also no penalties for prepayments.

 CashNetUSA offers installment-type loans in the following states: